f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 # Environment Setup

 Before starting application migration we will need to set up environment.
-Environment configuration will include two steps:
+Environment configuration will include the following steps:

+- Docket setup (optional)

 - Configuration of inventory for migration source